 The Y DNA haplogroup map below shows the general deep ancestral places and migratory paths associated with various haplogroups (shown at the highest levels).

 I know, this is a lot to take in!
 Focus on the colors to just see how different haplogroups tend to inhabit certain parts of the world.
 Notice specifically in Europe that those blue lines are kind of all over, making it very hard to pin down an ancestral location.

 As you can see, you can get a general idea of your paternal line origins from your haplogroup—and perhaps an even better idea of where your paternal line doesn’t originate.

 In some situations, Y-DNA haplogroups can give genealogically-significant clues—meaning, hints that can help you build your family tree.
 This is most often achieved when you take the BigY test from Family Tree DNA.

-Learn more about Y DNA testing in our free.
-Take our free Why the YDNA Mini-Course to consider the many ways YDNA might help you answer your questions about your family history.
-The Mini-Course is an excerpt from our YDNA for Genealogy Course, which takes you deeper into understanding Y-haplogroups and using them in genealogy research (as well as other topics such as YDNA matching, surname project participation, and when to use Big Y).
+Learn more about Y DNA testing for free.
+Take our YDNA FREE Get Started Course to consider the many ways YDNA might help you answer your questions about your family history.
+The Get Started Course is an excerpt from our YDNA for Genealogy Course, which takes you deeper into understanding Y-haplogroups and using them in genealogy research (as well as other topics such as YDNA matching, surname project participation, and when to use Big Y).